AqsaTariq/CarND-LaneLines-P1/README.md

 Proposed Solution
 ---
-* Start with an image of frame from clip
+* Start with an image or frame from a video clip

 <img src="test_images/solidWhiteCurve.jpg" width="480" alt="Combined Image" />